Resettlement and humanitarian admission - France

 The aim of these sessions is to provide basic and accurate information to help beneficiaries adjust to life in France and understand their rights and obligations.

 The pre-departure and orientation (PDO) sessions occur a few days before the transfer and last for 3 days.
-Refugees are invited to take part in these sessions in small groups of 10 to 15 people.
+Refugees are invited to take part in these sessions in small groups of 10-15 people.

 The sessions are accompanied by an information brochure and a short film: